courselabs/project-cicd/README.md

 You should build out your pipeline in the file path `project/jenkins/Jenkinsfile` and then configure a new pipeline project in Jenkins to run it.

-> Note: this Jenkins instance has all the tools you need already installed, but it uses the newer version of Compose so the command is `docker compose` **not** `docker-compose`
+> This Jenkins instance has all the tools you need already installed, but it uses the newer version of Compose so the command is `docker compose` **not** `docker-compose`

 There's a repo already set up in the Git server which you can use if you want to; then the Jenkins pipeline SCM details will be: